buzzn/core/docs/howto_endpoint.md

 * add model into ./app/models
 * add migration in ./db/migrate
 * nice to have a factory in ./db/factories with tests in ./specs/factories/factories_spec.rb
-* remember to run migration once to update ./db/structure.sql

 ## business transaction